spardoel/Sign-language-recognition/Posts/2022-09-02_Sign_language_interpreter_blog_4.md

 As you can see the model struggled a bit with G and H, had no idea aboud I and J, and correctly identified K. Then, shockingly, the model failled to identify L, instead thinking it was an A...
 I say shockingly, because to me L seems like one of the easiest to identify.
 Just goes to show you that what is obvious to you and me can be hard for computers.

 ## Wrap up
 In the second attempt the model did much better!
 It identified many of the letters correctly.
 The model was unable to identify some of the letters, but there is a definite improvement over the previous model.
-While I was tweaking the model and trying to improve performance I discovered that the modeled seemed totally incapable of identifying M, N, and T. After some invertigation, I think I know why...
-I'll explain in the next post.
+While I was tweaking the model and trying to improve performance I discovered that the modeled seemed totally incapable of identifying M, N, and T. After some investigation, I think I know why.
+It turns out that there are some problems with the dataset.
+Mainly, the signs used for M, N and T are not the standard ASL signs I had found.
+So it was no surprise the model couldn't recognize the signs I was showing, it had never seen them before!

+This marks the end of phase 1 of this project.
+I had created a program that can classify the sign language alphabet from a live video.
+Sure, the model wasn't great and had never seen the letters N,M or T before, but how important are those letter really?
+I was satisfied enough to move on to phase 2 of the project.
+I'll explain more in the next post.